Advice from a CSUF Alum and Physician

 Matt Mazurek, B.A., English, CSU Fresno, Class of 1994

-[Updated inofrmation provided by Dr. Frank in brackets]
+[Updated information provided in brackets]

 Welcome to California State University, Fresno!
 If you are reading this guide, you have every intention of becoming a doctor in the future.
 As a premedical student, you have many decisions to make in the next few years, but right now, you want to know how you can increase your chances of gaining admission to medical school.

-[For any given medical school, there are around 6500 applications for roughly 100 seats, an acceptance rate of around 1.3 2.0%.
+[For any given medical school, there are around 6500 applications for roughly 100 seats, an acceptance rate of around 1.3 - 2.0%.
 Therefore, getting into any one given med school is quite difficult.
 However, in the academic year 2010 - 2011, there were 42,742 applicants to US medical schools, and 18,665 of these were admitted, which gives an overall admission rate of 44%.
-This is why most applicants to med schools apply to, on average, 25 different schools: while chances for admission to any one school is quite low, overall chances are much better if applications are made to a broad spectrum of schools.
-DF]
+This is why most applicants to med schools apply to, on average, 25 different schools: while chances for admission to any one school is quite low, overall chances are much better if applications are made to a broad spectrum of schools.]

 What you can do as a premedical student is make your application as strong as possible and hope a medical school accepts you.
 This guide will help you make important decisions and provide insight into the process of "getting in."